Essential Transfusion Medicine (ETM) - 5 day course

 You will receive

-• Link to pre course Modules to be completed prior to attendance.
+• A link to pre-course modules to be completed prior to attendance.

-• A course workbook will be available to print from the digital learning platform.
+• A course workbook will be available to print from Brightspace.

 Core reading material that may help you with this programme;

-There is an assessment as part of this programme: informal tutor observation during the course, questions and informal discussions, course exercises, data interpretation, assessments and revision material.
+There is assessment as part of this programme; informal tutor observation during the course, questions and informal discussions, course exercises, data interpretation, assessments and revision material.

 NOTE: By joining the waiting list you are signing up to express an interest in the course and it does not guarantee you a place.
 As soon as the date is open for booking you will be notified by email.